AklimaRimi/Real-time-Loan-Default-Dataset-Analysis-and-Prediction/README.md

 ## Introduction

-### Background
+### Why This Matters
-Traditional loan approval methods can be slow and inaccurate, leading to financial risks.
+Traditional loan approval processes can be slow and inaccurate, leading to financial risks.
 This project introduces a smarter way to analyze loan applications using data and machine learning to improve decision-making.

-### Objectives
+### Goals

-- Develop a system that efficiently analyzes loan data.
+- Build an efficient system to analyze loan data.
-- Clean and process loan data for better insights.
+- Process and clean data for better insights.
-- Test different machine learning models to predict loan approvals.
+- Test and compare machine learning models for loan approval predictions.
-- Present key findings using interactive dashboards in Power BI.
+- Visualize key trends using Power BI.

 ---